star-micronics/star-cloudprnt-for-woocommerce/readme.md

 ## Star Labs

-The *star-cloudprnt-for-woocommerce* plugin is a Star Labs project, this means that it is created and released, under an open source license, by Star Micronics employees or subsidiaries, but is not an official Star Micronics software project and not subject to the same guarantees, support or testing requirements form Star Micronics Co, Jp.
-As a result, quality, reliability and global support availability will vary between Star labs projects, please check the project specific support information for details.
+The *Star Cloudprnt for WooCommerce* plugin is a Star Labs project, this means that it is created and released, under an open source license, by Star Micronics employees or subsidiaries, but is not an official Star Micronics software product and not subject to the same guarantees, support or testing requirements from Star Micronics Co Ltd, Japan.
+As a result, quality, reliability and global support availability will vary between Star Labs projects, please check the project specific support information for details.

+### Star Labs Project Status

 This project has been developed primarily by the Star Micronics EMEA office in the UK, with assistance from Star Micronics America.

+It is considered to be safe to use in production, with active support in the EMEA region, and community support offered elsewhere.
+However the wide variety of WordPress/WooCommerce site installations and configuration mean that compatibility with all sites, and all plugins can not be guaranteed, and testing is advised.

 ## Getting Support